 Asset life cycle management is the process by which maximization of profit generated by the assets is accounted for by the organization throughout their life cycle.

 The services of any organization tend to address all the stages of an asset's life cycle irrespective of their scope, opportunity, scale, or industry.

 4. Accurate information

 Accurate information characterizes the objective and strategy of the asset management system.
 The system delivers exact information about the status of all the business assets.

 Authentic asset data facilitates an organization to maintain accurate records to align with the purpose and consistency of facility asset management standards.

 Risk management is an essential part of the asset management system.
 Organizations need to embed risk management processes in their asset management system to evaluate benefits, risks, and opportunities and implement improvement processes.

 The asset management system is essential for your organization.
 It helps in managing all assets effectively.
-A facility management system with asset tracking system enables to achieve business results.
+A facility management system with an asset tracking system enables to achieve business results.